Ethnic groups in Metro Detroit: Greek American

-Hungarians
+Hungarian American

 In the late 1890s the Hungarians began to populate Detroit.
 They settled Delray in Southwest Detroit.
 In 1898 the Michigan Malleable Iron Company began operations in Delray.
-Hungarian immigrants moved to Delray from cities including Cleveland Ohio; South Bend, Indiana; and Toledo, Ohio in order to get better working conditions and better wages.
+Hungarian immigrants moved to Delray from cities including Cleveland, Ohio; South Bend, Indiana; and Toledo, Ohio to get better working conditions and better wages.
 In 1905 a Hungarian Catholic church opened in Delray.
-The Holy Cross Hungarian Catholic Church opened by 1925.
-The Hungarians became one of the largest groups to settle Detroit in the early 20th century.
+The Holy Cross Hungarian Catholic Church opened sometime before 1925.
+The Hungarians became one of the largest groups to settle in Detroit in the early 20th century.
 The Delray-Springwells area served as the "Little Hungary" of Detroit and Michigan's Hungarian culture was centered in that community.

 In the 1950s Hungarians escaped the Hungarian Revolution of 1956, causing more to arrive in Delray.
 The construction of Interstate 75 in the mid-1960s destroyed large parts of Delray and divided the community into two pieces.
 Middle and working class Hungarians moved to Allen Park, Lincoln Park, Melvindale, and Riverview.
 Some Hungarians also moved to Taylor.

-Italians
+Italian American

 The National Italian American Foundation estimated that in 1990, Metro Detroit had 280,000 ethnic Italians.
 As of 2005 the closest remaining large Little Italy near Detroit was Via Italia in Windsor, Ontario, and there was a group of remaining Italian shops and restaurants along Garfield Road in Clinton Township.
 In 2005 Armando Delicato, author of Italians in Detroit, wrote that "Unlike some other national groups, like the Poles, who still look to Hamtramck, or the Mexicans, who have Mexicantown, Italian Detroiters no longer have a geographical center".

-Poles
+Polish American

 As of 2001, the Metro Detroit area had the U.S.'s second largest Polish ethnic concentration after Chicago.
 By the 21st century, the Wayne, Oakland, and Macomb counties formed the center of Michigan's Polish populations.
 Many Poles had moved from Hamtramck, and Troy became the center of the Polish-American community.

-Romanians
+Romani American

+There is a Roma community in Detroit.
+Many Romani people in the Detroit metro area are of Hungarian and Slovakian origin.

+Romanian American

 Around 1904 Romanians began arriving in Michigan, with most of them settling in Detroit.
 By 1920 the city had the largest concentration of Romanians in the Midwestern United States.
 After an influx of thousands Romanians into Detroit from Cleveland, Ohio, occurring from 1920 to 1926, due to automobile industry jobs, Detroit gained the largest Romanian population in the United States.
 A Romanian episcopate established for serving the United States was established in Detroit in 1929.
 By 1930 the state of Michigan had over 11,000 Romanians.
 As of 2005, 26,857 persons with Romanian ancestry lived in southwest Detroit.